1. Atomic Commits

 | Independent value on its own | Separate commit |

-git add -p — stage only part of your changes (patch mode)
+git add -p— stage only part of your changes (patch mode)git rebase -i— clean up local commits before pushing- Never commit WIP to

-main or release branches
+mainor release branches

 2. Issue Anatomy